btply/nodeshop/README.md

 # NodeShop

-This is my take on a Node.js powered E-Commerce system.
-The main framework used is Express, with Jade handling the view engine and Passport handling user authentication.
+Nodeshop is a Node.js powered E-Commerce system.
+Express is used for back-end framework, with Jade handling the view engine and Passport for user authentication.

+Bootstrap is used as front-end framework because it's just plain great.

 The project is still very much work in progress, and any help would be much appreciated.